parrt/cs601/lectures/db.md

 Alec                  Quiz
 ```

 The student column makes no sense here.
-Of course, we get a very nice result if we include the student column in the aggregation:
+Of course, we get a very nice result if we include the student column in the group aggregation.
+The following query groups rows by student and grade type:

 ```sql
 sqlite> SELECT Student,GradeType FROM Grades GROUP BY Student,GradeType;